Eliza’s birth story – an unexpectedly quick induction of labour

 “I have to tell you; you’re already 10 cm dilated, and your baby will be here before your epidural.
 You are going to have to deliver her without it,” the midwife said to me to my horror, mere minutes after we finally made it to a delivery room.
 “Now, do you feel ready to push?’

 But before we move on to Eliza’s imminent – and unexpectedly speedy – arrival, let’s rewind back to the start.
-It actually began with a false start, on my due date, with an induction that progressed as far as the King’s College Hospital labour ward waiting room.
+It actually began with a false start, on my due date, with an propess induction story that progressed as far as the King’s College Hospital labour ward waiting room.
 At this point I’d had two sweeps and everyone was convinced I’d spontaneously go into labour.
-But she stayed stubbornly put, so we went in for an induction as planned – but were then sent straight home due to an unprecedented south London baby boom meaning there were no free beds.
+But she stayed stubbornly put, so we went in for a propess induction of labour as planned – but were then sent straight home due to an unprecedented south London baby boom meaning there were no free beds.
 “You didn’t expect to actually have a baby on your due date did you?” a midwife said wryly.

 The next day we were back, although I was convinced we’d be turned away again, right up until Alex and I were ushered into one of the beds in the induction bay.
-After monitoring, they gave me the induction drugs via propess and told us to expect a long wait as nothing was likely to happen for at least 24 hours.
+After monitoring, they gave me the induction of labour drugs via propess and told us to expect a long wait as nothing was likely to happen for at least 24 hours.

 Yet the early evening dinner brought with it back-ache and stomach cramps.
 “Sounds promising!” said a midwife when I mentioned it, although she was soon contradicted by the doctor, who said it was too soon to be anything more than pre-labour pains and Braxton Hicks.